TinNT/soundcloud-fbml/README.markdown

 ## Make it Private

 If you would prefer to make your player only available to those Facebook users who have 'Liked' your page, simply use the **fb:visible-to-connection** tag in combination with an image or text explaining this.
-[Check out](http://github.com/soundcloud/soundcloud-fbml/blob/master/examples/locked.txt) for a coded example of this technique.
+Check out this  [tab app](http://www.facebook.com/pages/SoundCloud-Dev/102523519809552?v=app_4949752878) to see this in action.
+And here's the [code](http://github.com/soundcloud/soundcloud-fbml/blob/master/examples/locked.txt) to get you started.

 ## Tips and Tricks